Price of information in games of chance: a statistical physics approach: Introduction

-The advantage of restricting to this setting is threefold: first, we can apply a standard ``expected utility'' maximization argument \cite{bergemann18} to compute analytically the \emph{ex-ante} ask/bid price curves of the seller and the buyer such that the game becomes more profitable for one or both.
+The advantage of using a statistical physics approach to the game is threefold: first, we can apply a standard ``expected utility'' maximization argument \cite{bergemann18} to compute analytically the \emph{ex-ante} ask/bid price curves of the seller and the buyer such that the game becomes more profitable for one or both.
 Second, the framework is sufficiently flexible and general that it can be adapted to more complex and realistic cases.
 Third, the problem -- even in this very simple setting -- turns out to be extremely rich and non-trivial, with phase transitions and regime changes also observed, for instance, in the context of information aggregation for achieving consensus \cite{livan13} or in the processing of financial market information \cite{berg02}.

-The main pricing mechanism, when the transaction goes through, lies the interplay between \emph{increased competition} -- namely, the fact that the seller expects to realize a lower gain from the game, due to a larger expected number of winners -- and a \emph{reduced risk} -- because the seller will realize a fixed, non-random income (the payment made by the buyer to obtain the data).
+The main pricing mechanism, when the transaction goes through, lies in the interplay between \emph{increased competition} -- namely, the fact that the seller expects to realize a lower gain from the game, due to a larger expected number of winners -- and a \emph{reduced risk} -- because the seller will realize a fixed, non-random income (the payment made by the buyer to obtain the data).
 Quite interestingly, the financial goals of seller and buyer may be aligned or misaligned, depending on the regions in parameter space and the total number of other players, giving rise to a complex landscape of interactions rooted in the \emph{informational asymmetry} \cite{ichihashi22,gradwohl23} of the game.

 Our work does not delve into the discussion of so-called \emph{disclosure rules}, i.e. the mechanisms by which sellers and buyers share some information about the assets to reach an agreement on the price, which is typically the focus of economic studies.
 Typically, sellers can reveal information prior to the sale \cite{babaioff12} or they can commit to a sale mechanism before any state variable becomes known \cite{bergemann18}.
-In our study, we do not establish any specific disclosure policy and we can assume that the data holder is a reputable player, who is not interested in over-exploiting the prospective buyer but simply wants to act according to fair market dynamics.
+In our study, we do not establish any specific disclosure policy and we mainly assume that the data holder is a reputable player, who is not interested in over-exploiting the prospective buyer but simply wants to act according to fair market dynamics.